consolelogreece/Projects/Backend only/Glitch/README.md

 glitch project repo.

-due to an issue with glitches export methods, currently all projects are stored in a .tgz file.
+All projects also have their respective .tgz (compressed) file.

 url = https://consolelogreece.glitch.me